 - Cybersecurity accounted for just 5.7% of total IT spending.
 Over five years, this figure has remained relatively stable, ranging from 2% to 11.5% of total IT budgets

 - Many organisations say they intend to change their security budgets mid-cycle in response to changes in their business, risk or technology environments

 - The percentage of spending varies between industries.
 Firms in the technology sector are leading cybersecurity spend with 9.5% of their IT budget.
 In contrast, government spending was the lowest of the sectors surveyed

 - Organisations reported that their risk posture was improved when consolidating and simplifying their cybersecurity.

 Why does this matter for businesses?

 - Planning for cyber attacks is more important than ever, and being prepared is far more important than reacting.
-And part of being prepared is knowing how much resource to allocate to cybersecurity
+And part of being prepared is knowing how many resources to allocate to cybersecurity.

 - This means that the amount of cybersecurity spend in and of itself is insufficient.
 Resources will also need to be allocated to the right initiatives.